learnk8s/learnk8s.io/src/bsk201903/connectMultipleClusters.md

 _However, Shipper is more opinionated._

-As an example, Shipper is designed to take Helm charts as inputs, and you can't use vanilla resources.
+As an example, **Shipper is designed to take Helm charts as input,** and you can't use vanilla resources.

 Shipper is also used for production infrastructure, so it's technically a more mature and reliable product than kubefed2.